nrwl/nx/docs/shared/packages/vite/vite-plugin.md

 ## Add Vite to an existing workspace

-There is a number of ways to use Vite in your existing workspace.
+There are a number of ways to use Vite in your existing workspace.

 ### Generate a new project using Vite